 ~ Gluten-Free, Dairy-Free, Egg-Free Bread Made in Bread Machine from Lynn’s Kitchen Adventures ~ gluten free, dairy free, egg free, vegetarian, vegan

-Reader reviews: “This has become bar none our favorite gluten free bread.
+Reader reviews: “This has become bar none our favorite gluten-free bread.
 We make it once or twice a week, and is our daily toast with eggs.
-Thanks for the great recipe!!!”
+Thanks for the great recipe!!!” and

 “I was really surprised at how this bread turned out – great texture and nice neutral flavor!
 It holds up really well and tasted very good while warm from the oven.
 I didn’t think an egg-free dairy-free GF bread could be decent, but this is actually good!
 So glad it is also flax-free and tapoica-starch-free.
 Thanks for posting!”

 ~ Gluten-Free Millet Sandwich Bread from Faithfully Gluten Free ~ gluten free, vegetarian

 Note that the directions for making this recipe in a bread machine are at the bottom of Jeanine’s post.
 By the way, Jeanine is the author of The Everything Guide to Living Gluten-Free: The Ultimate Cooking, Diet, and Lifestyle Guide for Gluten-Free Families!